ndwarshuis/org-ml/README.md

 - `:first` - return the first match
 - `:last` - return the last match
-- `:nth` `arg1` - return the nth match where `arg1` is an integer
-    denoting the index to return (starting at 0). `arg1` may be a negative number to start counting at the end of the match list, in which case -1 is the last index.
-Using 0 and -1 for `arg1` is equivalent to using `:first` and `:last` respectively
+- `:nth` `x` - return the nth match where `x` is an integer denoting the index to return (starting at 0). `x` may be a negative number to start counting at the end of the match list, in which case -1 is the last index.
+Using 0 and -1 for `x` is equivalent to using `:first` and `:last` respectively
-- `:sub` `arg1` `arg2` - return a sublist between indices `arg1` and
-    `arg2`. `arg1` may not be greater than `arg2`, and both must either be non-negative integers or negative integers.
+- `:sub` `x` `y` - return a sublist between indices `x` and `y`. `x` may not be greater than `y`, and both must either be non-negative integers or negative integers.
 In the case of negative integers, the indices refer to the same counterparts as described in `:nth`.
-If `arg1` and `arg2` are equal, this slicer has the same behavior as `:nth`.
+If `x` and `y` are equal, this slicer has the same behavior as `:nth`.

 `subx` denotes subpatterns that that match nodes in the parse tree.
 Subpatterns may either be wildcards or conditions.